jhenals/code-review-mcp-servers/mcp-semgrep-server/README.md

 This MCP server can be integrated with LLMs that support the Model Context Protocol:

 1. **Claude Desktop**: Add server configuration to your MCP settings
-2. **Other MCP Clients**: Connect using the standard MCP protocol over stdio or HTTP

 Example MCP client configuration:
 ```json